xiaoxiaoxh/GarmentTracking/README.md

 # GarmentTracking

 ## Datasets
 All the data are stored in [zarr](https://zarr.readthedocs.io/en/stable/) format.
-You can put all the data under `%PROJECT_DIR/data` or any other place.
+You can put all the data under `%PROJECT_DIR/data` or any other location.

 - Folding
   - `vr_simulation_folding2_dataset.zarr/Tshirt`